Logo

 Since 1998 an interdiscplinary research project directed by Professor Dr. Stefan Morent and in colloboration between the Departments of Musicology and Computer Sciences at Tuebingen University works on questions of digital editing of music.

-The project cooperates with the musicological editions located at Tuebingen and the Center for Computer Assisted Research in the Humanities at Stanford University [CCARH] and since 2007 holds a grant from the German Research Foundation.
+The project cooperates with the musicological editions located at Tuebingen and the Center for Computer Assisted Research in the Humanities at Stanford University [CCARH] and from 2007-2009 hold a grant from the German Research Foundation.

 News